 Significance Of Mauli (Kalava)

-Mauli or Kalava also called as Rakshai or Charadu is the sacred red thread tied on the wrist before the start of any ritual, prayer or religious ceremony.
+Mauli or Kalava also called Rakshai or Charadu is the sacred red thread tied on the wrist before the start of any ritual, prayer, or religious ceremony.

 Mauli is made of cotton mostly in red and small bits of yellow color.
 Yellow colors represent spiritual energy, while red has the properties to stimulate spiritual energy, hence it holds a miraculous power to save you from evil energy.